rasools/rasools.github.io/content/_index.md

           date_start: '2021-09-01'
           date_end: '2022-08-30'
           description: |2-
+              During my postdoctoral tenure, I spearheaded the development and application of the HumanSec toolbox to model cellular protein production processes.
+This initiative centered on utilizing proteomics data linked to Alzheimer's disease with the objective of elucidating pathways influencing the amplification and advancement of AD.
+Throughout this project, I refined my proficiency in package development, specializing in modeling protein secretion, and deepened my comprehension of the complex biological mechanisms underpinning brain neurology.

                Responsibilities include:

               * Cancer Biology
               * Protein secretion modeling
               * Metabolic modeling
+              * Brain neurology
+              * Biomarker/drug discovery
+              * Multi-omics data integration and analysis

     design:
       columns: '2'